-San Luis Obispo County has only two beaches commonly used for clothing optional recreation, but one of the is among the best-rated and busiest in California.
+San Luis Obispo County has only two beaches commonly used for clothing-optional recreation, but one of them is among the best-rated and busiest in California.

 Pirate's Cove (Avila): People love this beach, but gawkers can be a nuisance.
 It's a steep climb from the clifftop parking area to the beach at the base of a cliff, just north of the town of Pismo Beach.
 The land is owned by San Luis Obispo County.

 Guadalupe Dunes: This beach is technically in Santa Barbara County, but just barely.
 The sand dunes are remote and unspoiled — and totally gorgeous, but a little hard to get to.